-The carrying amounts reflected in the consolidated balance sheets for the Company's cash and cash equivalents, restricted cash, accounts payable and accrued expenses approximate fair value because of the short-term nature of these instruments.
+The carrying amounts reflected in the consolidated balance sheets for the Company's cash and cash equivalents, restricted cash, other current assets, accounts payable and accrued expenses approximate fair value because of the short-term nature of these instruments.
+The carrying value of the Company's outstanding debt approximates fair value, reflecting interest rates currently available to the Company.